 If you are looking for a rich meal to prepare for a busy day ahead, Com Tam is the right choice.
 Besides Hu Tieu, Com Tam is Saigonese’s top favorite dish for breakfast.
 Instead of white rice, Com Tam is made with broken rice, and this is where the name comes from.
 It is served with honey marinated pork, shredded pig skins, egg meatloaf, fried eggs, cucumber and pickled carrots.
 And of course you cannot forget a side of fish sauce.

-Fun fact: Com Tam and Bo Ne are the only two dishes on the list that you don’t you use chopsticks to eat, in fact you will be using knife and fork.
+Fun fact: Com Tam and Bo Ne are the only two dishes on the list that you don’t use chopsticks to eat, in fact, you will be using a knife and fork.

 Banh Cuon (Steamed Rice Crepes)

 Coming from a heavy dish such as Com Tam, Banh Cuon is the opposite.
 Since the rice crepe is paper thin, you will not have to worry about being bloated after breakfast.
 However, with the sides which come with the dish, you are sure to have a nutritious breakfast with Banh Cuon.
 The rice crepe is stuffed with ground pork and wood ear mushrooms.

 Banh Cuon is served with Vietnamese ham Cha Lua, chopped cucumber, boiled bean sprouts, cilantro, Vietnamese basil and topped with fried shallot.
 Since it is originated in Hanoi, Banh cuon is usually a go to choice for many Hanoians.